Did You Know?

 |Alfred O. Coffin, a 1889 graduate of Illinois Wesleyan, was the first African-American in the U.S. to earn a Ph.D. in Biology.|

-Bill Damaschke, '86 is the Head of Animation and Creative Production for Dreamworks.
-Bill was an Academy Award Nominee in the category Best Animated Feature at the 77th annual Academy Awards for the film Shark Tale.
+Bill Damaschke '85 is chief creative officer at DreamWorks Animation.
+He was an Academy Award Nominee in the category Best Animated Feature at the 77th annual Academy Awards for the film Shark Tale.

 James R.L.
 Diggs, a member of the IWU Class of 1906, was the first African-American in the U.S. to hold a Ph.D. in Sociology.